digitalhhz/appliance/README.md

 `sudo git clone`

 2. Build your custom app (web app, node-red flows, ... )

+   * build it directly on the desired target architecture (e.g. arm64 v7)
+   * otherwise in Step 5 you will need to use `docker buildx` (https://docs.docker.com/buildx/working-with-buildx/) in order to define on which platform(s) the image will be used

 3. Add, Commit and push your changes